Work with tables in ADQM Control

 Filter and sort data

-In the Table name, Database, Host, and Engine column headers, there are filters that you can use to select the necessary data on the Tables page.
+In the Table name, Database, Engine, and Host (on the Separated tab) column headers, there are filters that you can use to select the necessary data on the Tables page.
 To set a filter, click the icon

 and enter a value you are looking for (a table/database/engine name or its part, or full names of hosts).
 The icon